simon-ritchie/apysc/docstring_markdowns/apysc/_animation/animation_cx.md

 ## Module summary

-Class implementation for the center-x animation value.
+Class implementation for the center x animation value.

 ## `AnimationCx` class docstring

-The animation class for a center-x coordinate.<hr>
+The animation class for a center x coordinate.<hr>

 **[Examples]**